smgar7/Sample/README.md

 # Sample Code
-Sample code will reside here
+Sample code will reside in this repository